TechnicJelle/CMGT_GraduationReport/report.typ

 Attempt 001 is not included in this section, as its results were suspiciously out of balance.
 You can read more about that in @wait-idle-debacle.

-These were compiled with GCC 15.1.1, in Release Mode.\
+These were compiled with GCC 15.1.1, in Release Mode.

-They were run on Manjaro Linux Zetar 25.0.3 (XFCE Edition) with kernel version: 6.6.90-1-MANJARO.\
+They were run on:
+- *OS:* Manjaro Linux Zetar 25.0.3 (XFCE Edition)
+	- *Kernel Version:* 6.6.90-1-MANJARO
+- *CPU:* AMD Ryzen 7 5800H CPU
+- *RAM:* 16GB
-The hardware used was an AMD Ryzen 7 5800H CPU, 16GB of system RAM, and an NVIDIA GeForce RTX 3070 Laptop GPU.\
+- *GPU:* NVIDIA GeForce RTX 3070 Laptop
-The GPU Driver version was 570.144.\
+	- *GPU Driver Version:* 570.144

 #pagebreak()